Estes Kefauver: Later career

 Kefauver voted in favor of the 24th Amendment to the U.S. Constitution.
 In 1962, Kefauver, who had become known to the public at large as the chief enemy of crooked businessmen in the Senate, introduced legislation that would eventually pass into law as the Kefauver-Harris Drug Control Act.
-This bill, which Kefauver dubbed his "finest achievement" in consumer protection, imposed controls on the pharmaceutical industry that required that drug companies disclose to doctors the side-effects of their products, allow their products to be sold as generic drugs after having held the patent on them for a certain period of time, and be able to prove on demand that their products were, in fact, effective and safe.
+The bill imposed controls on the pharmaceutical industry that required that drug companies disclose to doctors the side-effects of their products, allow their products to be sold as generic drugs after having held the patent on them for a certain period of time, and be able to prove on demand that their products were, in fact, effective and safe.

 In signing the Kefauver-Harris Drug Control Act, President John F. Kennedy stated, "As I say, we want to pay particular appreciation to Senator Kefauver for the long hearings which he held which permitted us to have very effective legislation on hand when this matter became of such strong public interest."

 Death

 On August 8, 1963, Kefauver suffered a heart attack on the floor of the Senate.
 Two days later he died in his sleep in Bethesda Naval Hospital of a ruptured aortic aneurysm.
 After a wake in Washington, his body was taken to the First Baptist Church in Madisonville where thousands of mourners paid their respects.
 He was interred in a family cemetery beside his home.

 There was some speculation that widow Nancy Kefauver might stand for election to her late husband's Senate seat in 1964, but she quashed such notions early on.
-Mrs. Kefauver never considered remarrying, remarking that she "had too perfect a marriage".
+Mrs. Kefauver never considered remarrying, remarking that she had "had too perfect a marriage".

 The federal courthouse in Nashville, Tennessee, was renamed the Estes Kefauver Federal Building and United States Courthouse in his honor.
 One of the libraries at the University of Tennessee was also named for him; his papers are held there.
 The bridge over Pickwick Dam in Counce, Tennessee is named Estes Kefauver Bridge.
 One of the two city parks in Madisonville, Tennessee, is named Kefauver Park in his honor, as well the neighborhood Kefauver Hills.